weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 language and exactitude in small matters made Joel think again of the education and subsequent greatness which were to have been his.
-His wife was kind and sweet, but fundamentally unambitious, and for a time the pleasure of having a home and in contrasting these days of ease <span id="calibre_link-52" page-number="12" page-name="Page:There Is Confusion.djvu/18" page-index="18" page-quality="3" title="Page:There_Is_Confusion.djvu/18"></span>with the hardships of youth made Joel somewhat resigned to his fate.
+His wife was kind and sweet, but fundamentally unambitious, and for a time the pleasure of having a home and in contrasting these days of ease with the hardships of youth made Joel somewhat resigned to his fate.

 "Besides, it's too late now," he used to tell himself.
 "What could I